 Even if you weren’t born in the Lone Star state, pride for your adopted home abounds.
 “I wasn’t born in Texas but I got here as fast as I could” is a quote from a popular bumper sticker and for me sums up how I feel about Texas.
 I may not have been born here or spent the majority of my life here but I love Texas, it’s home, and I’m proud of that.

 So when game day rolls around (which at this time of year in our area could be Friday-Monday), you’d better believe we’re dining on some tasty food while we’re watching the game.
 One of my favorite appetizer recipes to make is deviled eggs, but not just any deviled eggs…spicy deviled egg footballs.
-And not just with any eggs, with eggs from Texas chickens from Lone Star Eggs.

 - 5 tbsp. mayonnaise